rsmusllp/king-phisher/INSTALL.md

 After cloning the directory run the install.sh script that is in the tools directory as such: ```sudo tools/install.sh```.
 This will download all the required packages and set up a default server configuration.
+The automated installation process may take up to 20 minutes to complete depending on the speed at which packages are downloaded.

 **WARNING:** If installing the server component of King Phisher, the automated install script with use the tempalate configuration file which specifies SQLite